-1.03 CODES, STANDARDS, AND REGULATIONS
+1.02 CODES, STANDARDS, AND REGULATIONS

-A. The latest publications listed below form a part of this specification.
-The publications are referred to in the text by the basic designation only.
+- A. The latest publications listed below form a part of this specification.
+The publications are referred to in the text by the basic designation only. - B. Installation of all work in this section shall be made in accordance with State Department of Health Regulations, the National Fire Protection Association, the International Building Code, and the Uniform Fire Code, as adopted by Hawaii County.

-- B. Installation of all work in this section shall be made in accordance with State Department of Health Regulations, the National Fire Protection Association, the International Building Code, and the Uniform Fire Code. - C. All applicable codes, regulations and ordinances of public bodies having jurisdiction are considered a part of these specifications.
-All work installed and materials provided must comply with the current edition of such codes, regulations, and ordinances. - D. ASTM International, A 53 Pipe, Steel, Black and Hot-Dipped, Zinc-Coated, Welded and Seamless. - E. ASTM International, A 135 Electric-Resistance-Welded Steel Pipe. - F. ASTM International, A 795 Black and Hot-Dipped Zinc Coated (Galvanized) Welded and Seamless Steel Pipe for Fire Protection Use. - G. FM Approvals, FM Approval Guide, Updated online. - H. National Fire Protection Association, NFPA 1, Fire Code, 2006 Edition. - National Fire Protection Association, NFPA 13, Installation of Sprinkler Systems, 2013 Edition. - J. State of Hawaii Department of Accounting and General Services, Public Works Division, Design Consultant Criteria Manual, Updated online. - K. Underwriters Laboratories, Inc, UL Fire Protection Equipment Directory, Updated online. - L. Underwriters Laboratories, Inc, UL Fire Resistance Directory, Updated online.
+- C. All applicable codes, regulations and ordinances of public bodies having jurisdiction are considered a part of these specifications.
+All work installed and materials provided must comply with the current edition of such codes, regulations, and ordinances. - D. ASTM International, A 53 Pipe, Steel, Black and Hot-Dipped, Zinc-Coated, Welded and Seamless. - E. ASTM International, A 135 Electric-Resistance-Welded Steel Pipe. - F. ASTM International, A 795 Black and Hot-Dipped Zinc Coated (Galvanized) Welded and Seamless Steel Pipe for Fire Protection Use. - G. FM Approvals, FM Approval Guide, Updated online. - H. National Fire Protection Association, NFPA 1, Fire Code, 2012 Edition. - National Fire Protection Association, NFPA 13, Installation of Sprinkler Systems, 2013 Edition. - J. National Fire Protection Association, NFPA 70, National Electrical Code, 2017 Edition. - K. State of Hawaii Department of Accounting and General Services, Public Works Division, Design Consultant Criteria Manual, Updated online. - L. Underwriters Laboratories, Inc, UL Fire Protection Equipment Directory, Updated online. - M. Underwriters Laboratories, Inc, UL Fire Resistance Directory, Updated online.

-1.04 CONTRACT DRAWINGS
+1.03 CONTRACT DRAWINGS

 - A. Contract drawings are essentially diagrammatic, indicating general layout and approximate locations toward establishing the scope for a uniform estimating basis for all bidders.
 They are not intended to be detailed construction working drawings. - B. Piping arrangements shall fit into space allotted.
-Reasonable modifications to indicated locations and arrangement to suit job conditions shall not constitute basis for requesting additional funds from the Owner.

-C. Verification of Dimensions: The Contractor shall be responsible for the coordination and proper relation of his or her work to the structure and to the work of all trades.
+Reasonable modifications to indicated locations and arrangement to suit job conditions shall not constitute basis for requesting additional funds from the Owner. - C. Verification of Dimensions: The Contractor shall be responsible for the coordination and proper relation of his or her work to the structure and to the work of all trades.
 The Contractor shall visit the premises and thoroughly familiarize himself or herself with all details of the work and notify the WHFD AND/OR PROJECT MANAGER of any discrepancy before performing any work.